codetriage-readme-bot/seedbase/README.md

 ```

 ### Database
-Make sure the database is created in PostgreSQL.
+Make sure the database is created in MySQL.
 Then enter the python interpreter (`python`) and run the following to create the database tables:

 ``` python
 from app import db